Pabau GO app

 Consistent limitations include thin reporting, restricted note collaboration between practitioners, and limited scalability for multi-location practices.

-Pabau offers deeper reporting, multi-location tools, before-and-after photo documentation, and broader specialty coverage for growing or aesthetic-focused clinics.
+Practice management software like Pabau offers deeper reporting, multi-location tools, before-and-after photo documentation, and broader specialty coverage for growing or aesthetic-focused practices.

-Cliniko has built a loyal following among allied health practitioners, particularly in Australia and the UK.
-But user experience varies significantly depending on practice size, specialty, and how data-intensive your operations are.
+Cliniko has built a loyal following among allied health practitioners, particularly physiotherapists, chiropractors, and massage therapists in Australia and the UK.
+But the experience varies a lot depending on your practice size, specialty, and how data-intensive your day-to-day operations are.
+Across Cliniko reviews the split is consistent: solo and small teams praise the simplicity, while larger, data-driven practices run into limits on reporting and task management.

-Cliniko review: what is Cliniko and who is it for?
+What is Cliniko, and who is it for?

 Cliniko is a clinic management software platform founded in Australia and designed primarily for allied health practitioners.
 Physiotherapists, chiropractors, osteopaths, massage therapists, and occupational therapists make up the bulk of its user base.